SpeakUP Academy

 In a phrase

-• truetruebornHe considered himself a trueborn New Yorker, having lived there his entire life.
+• truetruebornShe considers herself a trueborn New Yorker, she's lived there her whole life.

 Common mistakes